flo-compbio/gopca/docs/source/gene_sets.rst

 Obtaining a Gene Set File
 =========================

 Besides a gene expression matrix (see `Running GO-PCA<running>`_), GO-PCA requires a list of gene sets, typically defined based on Gene Ontology (GO) annotations.
-Up-to-date, high-quality GO-based gene set files for multiple species are `availble for download`__.
+Up-to-date, high-quality GO-based gene set files for multiple species are `available for download`__.
 The rest of this section describes the gene set file format used by GO-PCA.
 It is only important to understand this format if you want to use GO-PCA with a customized list of gene sets.

 __ gene_sets_